jmrod4/jmrod4tools/ruby/ruby_patterns.markdown

 >
 > Finally, you could create a subclass for your first case and move your  specific implementation into that subclass.
 At this point, you are ready to  start coding the rest of the variations.

 ### Strategy

 **allows one of a family of algorithms to be selected on-the-fly at runtime**

-Ruby example: a external baseclass define which are the abstract methods to implement the variant part of algorithm, then the subclasses implement a concrete variant of the algorithm and are passed as an initialize argument (thus in run time) to the class that implements the invariant logic.
+Ruby example: a external baseclass define which are the abstract methods that will contain the variant part of algorithm (**strategy**) and then subclass it to implement concrete variants (strategies) of the algorithm and are passed as an initialize argument (thus in run time) to the class (**context**) that implements the invariant logic.

+Alternatively as argument you can pass a instance of the strategy or just its class name.

 ### Command

 creates objects which encapsulate actions and parameters

 ### Interpreter

 implements a specialized language

 ### Iterator

 accesses the elements of an object sequentially without exposing its underlying representation

 ### Observer

 is a publish/subscribe pattern which allows a number of observer objects to see an event

 Structural Patterns
 -------------------